-Buick's luxury compact SUV sits between the tiny Encore and the large Enclave.
+Buick's entry into the luxury compact SUV segment sits between the tiny Encore and giant Enclave.

-The Chinese-built Envision uses a smooth and quiet 252-hp, 2.0-liter turbocharged four-cylinder originally mated to a six-speed automatic transmission.
+The China-built Envision was introduced with a smooth and quiet 2.0-liter turbocharged four-cylinder mated to a six-speed automatic transmission.

-Oddly, the ride is a mixed bag, soft and unsettled at the same time.
+Oddly, the ride is a mixed bag of cushiness and harshness.

 The interior is well- finished and features a relatively roomy rear seat.

 Buick's suite of active safety equipment includes forward collision warning and lane departure mitigation systems, as well as optional automatic emergency braking were in 2016, the intro year.
 With the 2017 model year, forward-collision warning and blind-spot monitoring were no longer standard.